vbauer/houdini/README.md

     <!-- Bean post processor to register converters  -->
     <bean class="com.github.vbauer.houdini.processor.ObjectConverterBeanPostProcessor" />
 </beans>
 ```

 ## Conversion API

-To make new converter, you need to create a new Spring bean (or use an existing one) and mark this bean as converter using `@ObjectConverter` annotation.
+To make new converter, you need to create a new class (or use an existing one) and mark this bean as converter using `@ObjectConverter` annotation.

 It is possible to add this annotation on:
 * **Bean class** - all public methods from this class will be registered as converters.